-The Hague is home to the oldest parliamentary building that is still in use.
+Centerpiece of The Hague tourist attractions is the oldest parliamentary building that is still in use.
 Binnenhof was built in the 13th century and is a great example of classic European gothic architecture.

 The Hague is also home to a lot of famous works of art.
 Het Paleis has an excellent display of the mind-bending works of M C Escher, located just 5 minutes from the city centre.

 Gemeentemuseum includes pieces by Pablo Picasso and Piet Mondrian, as well as rotating exhibitions from other artists.
 Mauritshuis (the Royal Picture Gallery) is famous as the home of the Vermeer masterpiece, The Girl with the Pearl Earring.

 The Louwman Automuseum is an excellent automobile museum which contains everything from classic cars and famous vehicles to motorcycles, coaches and more.
 With over 230 vehicles on display, it’s one of the continent’s best collections of cars and automobiles.